dekuNukem/ATX4VC/README.md

 Loosen the screw, insert the cable into the hole, and tighten it again.

-You can add some solder to prevent the strands from coming loose.

 Don't leave conductor exposed!
 Trim it to prevent shorts.

 ![Alt text](photos/terminal.jpeg)

 Also, make sure the conductor is thick enough!
-Alligator clips are handy, but many of them have very thin wires.

-If so, you can solder a thicker cable to it.
+Alligator clips are handy, but many have very thin wires.
+If so, remove the clip and solder a thicker cable to it.

 ![Alt text](photos/thin.png)